debaratidas94/debaratidas94.github.io/_pages/about.md

 I obtained my Master's degree in Computer Science from the University of Minnesota, Twin Cities, and my Bachelor's degree in Computer science from PES University, Bangalore, India.

 # Updates
-* Mar 2024 - Our paper ["Which Modality should I use -- Text, Motif, or Image? : Understanding Graphs with Large Language Models"](https://arxiv.org/abs/2311.09862) is accepted at _NAACL 2024 Findings_!🥳
+* Mar 2024 - ["Which Modality should I use -- Text, Motif, or Image? : Understanding Graphs with Large Language Models"](https://arxiv.org/abs/2311.09862) is accepted at _NAACL 2024 Findings_!🥳
-* Jan 2024 - My first venture as a project team lead and MinnesotaNLP's first labwide project's preprint - ["Under the Surface: Tracking the Artifactuality of LLM-Generated Data"](https://arxiv.org/abs/2401.14698) is finally out on ArXiv! 🆕
+* Jan 2024 - ["Under the Surface: Tracking the Artifactuality of LLM-Generated Data"](https://arxiv.org/abs/2401.14698) is finally out on ArXiv. 🆕 This paper marks my first venture as a project team lead and MinnesotaNLP's first lab-wide project!
 * Dec 2023 - Our preprint, at the intersection of Graphs and LLMS - ["Which Modality should I use -- Text, Motif, or Image? : Understanding Graphs with Large Language Models"](https://arxiv.org/abs/2311.09862)  is out on ArXiv! 🆕
-* July 2023 - Our [paper](https://aclanthology.org/2023.findings-acl.243/) on "Balancing the Effect of Training Dataset Distribution of Multiple Styles for Multi-Style Text Transfer" was presented at Findings of ACL 2023.
+* July 2023 - Our [paper](https://aclanthology.org/2023.findings-acl.243/) on "Balancing the Effect of Training Dataset Distribution of Multiple Styles for Multi-Style Text Transfer" was presented at _ACL 2023 Findings_.
-* May 2023 - Our work on "Rebuilding Social Connection and Enhancing Advertising Effects Through the Nostalgic Appeal during the Pandemic" was accepted to AEJMC 2023.
+* May 2023 - Our work on "Rebuilding Social Connection and Enhancing Advertising Effects Through the Nostalgic Appeal during the Pandemic" was accepted to _AEJMC 2023_.
-* Jan 2023 - Our work on "Publics’ Perceptions of Legitimacy in Corporate Social Advocacy: A Computational Analysis of the Influence of Ideological Congruence" was accepted to ICA 2023.
+* Jan 2023 - Our work on "Publics’ Perceptions of Legitimacy in Corporate Social Advocacy: A Computational Analysis of the Influence of Ideological Congruence" was accepted to _ICA 2023_.
-* Jan 2023 - Our work on "Work In Progress: Reactions to Incivility: A Computational Approach to Measuring Affective Polarization on Twitter During the First 2020 U.S. Presidential Debate" was accepted to ICA 2023.
+* Jan 2023 - Our work on "Work In Progress: Reactions to Incivility: A Computational Approach to Measuring Affective Polarization on Twitter During the First 2020 U.S. Presidential Debate" was accepted to _ICA 2023_.
-* Oct 2022 - Our [paper](https://aclanthology.org/2022.wnut-1.19.pdf) on "AdBERT: An Effective Few Shot Learning Framework for Aligning Tweets to Superbowl Advertisements" was presented at WNUT@COLING 2022.
+* Oct 2022 - Our [paper](https://aclanthology.org/2022.wnut-1.19.pdf) on "AdBERT: An Effective Few Shot Learning Framework for Aligning Tweets to Superbowl Advertisements" was presented at _WNUT@COLING 2022_.